jbecker7/Generic-Photo-Frame/README.md

 Open in a Browser: Double-click on the index.html file to open it in your default web browser.
 Alternatively, you can right-click the file and choose to open it with a specific browser.

 Enter the Password: When prompted, enter the password you set in the HTML file to access the image gallery.

+### Deployment

+There are many ways to deploy this, which one to use comes down to user preference.
+Once a domain name and hosting are acquired, though, you just need to upload this directory and it will work (assuming you have already generated ```images.json``` by running the Python script).